agentobjectmodel.org

 Use when: Building agents that operate on AOM surfaces.

-Secure/signed payloads are out of scope for this spec; any standard for signed envelopes or verification will be defined elsewhere.
+Secure/signed payloads are out of scope for this spec.

 AOM Contracts